AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-12-29-merchants-using-stripe-decline-credit-cards/merchants-using-stripe-decline-credit-cards.md

 ﻿---
-title: 'What to do as an end-user when merchants using stripe decline your credit cards'
+title: "What to do as an end-user when merchants using stripe decline your credit cards"
-excerpt: 'My ongoing saga with Stripe support as an end-user to get them to stop blocking my card.
-A workaround while they try to resolve the issue'
+excerpt: "My ongoing saga with Stripe support as an end-user to get them to stop blocking my card.
+A workaround while they try to resolve the issue"
-coverImage: './cover.jpg'
+coverImage: "./cover.jpg"
 category: "ramblings"
-updatedOnDate: 2021-12-31
+updatedOnDate: "2021-12-31"
 tags:

-- 'ramblings'
+- "finance"

 ---

 For a long time, merchants using Stripe to process payments have declined my cards.
 It took me a long time to figure out what was happening.